 What’s it all mean?

 Both burning calories by walking, and reducing the number of calories you take in can work together to help you lose weight and get healthy.
 Learning to count calories will help you learn how much your daily walk is working toward your weight loss goals.
 As you adopt a healthier lifestyle, you will get used to the healthy food you enjoy and how much they affect your energy level and waistline.

 Walking is an easy inexpensive way to get the daily recommended amount of daily exercise.
-Combined with a healthy diet, walking is a successful weight loss tool as well.
+Combined with a healthy diet, walking can help you lose weight and get healthier.